Daal Dhokri (aka dal dhokli) Recipe with Wheat Dumplings and Instant Pot Sambar

 Toor daal in English

-They translate to dried pigeon peas.
+They translate to dried pigeon peas and sambar is very tasty when made with it.
 Sold in either an oily or non-oily variety.
 Either is great for this recipe and readily available at Indian Grocery stores.

 Flour for the dumplings